-To work together effectively, companies must have mutual visibility.
+To be aligned, companies need mutual visibility.
 When selling and marketing is involved, prospective and existing customer data comes into play.
 Comparing and combining this data helps paint a holistic picture of a company’s customer base, identify valuable patterns, and highlight opportunities for optimization and innovation.
-Together, these facilitate creating more personalized customer experiences that in turn drive long term loyalty.
+Together, these help create more personalized customer experiences that in turn drive long term loyalty.
 But exchanging such data is fraught with challenges.

 To properly address business operational requirements and facilitate collaboration between an organization and its partner ecosystem constituents, technology solutions have become increasingly dynamic.
 There is now a vast amount of data shared between partners, much of it stemming from: